 It’s already gotten personal, too.
 During a hearing in early December, state Rep. Sharon Steward-Peregoy — a Democrat from Crow Agency (the headquarters of the Crow Reservation) who has seen 61 deaths in her county, as of this writing — echoed public health officials and argued masks keep Montanans safe.

 “Ultimately it’s about the safety of our constituents.
 It’s about the people we serve,” Steward-Peregoy told her colleagues.
 “If you have not seen or personally seen a family member who cannot talk to a loved one who is fighting for their life in the ICU, then please don’t talk about this abstractly.”

-In response, state Rep. Barry Usher (R), stood and dismissed her fact-based argument as “emotional” and “insulting.”
+In response, state Rep. Barry Usher (R-MT), stood and dismissed her fact-based argument as “emotional” and “insulting.”

 The mustachioed, silver-haired Republican — who represents Montana’s biggest city, Billings — went on to argue masks are not the solution but are actually the problem.

 “Think about it,” Usher began.
 “My body has its own mask system.
 I exhale what my body doesn’t want.
 When you have a mask on, it holds it in.
 It holds it in, so you can re-breathe that negative that your body just put out.”

 Steward-Peregoy did not respond to a request for comment for this story, but when asked to provide evidence on why he contends masks and social distancing are ineffective (which can be found on the CDC or Montana’s own health department’s websites), Usher cited a debunked theory that inaccurate death classifications are inflating COVID-related death rates.